 Table 2 summarizes the net increase in project operation related GHG emissions through the lifetime of the proposed project, which the Applicant has defined as 30 years.
 The continued operation of the existing land uses that would be demolished under the proposed project serves as the reference point for the purpose of defining a baseline.
-The Applicant has committed to execute one or more contracts to offset the net increase in GHG emissions generated during project operation for any building in the project prior to issuance of any Certificate of Occupancy for that building.
-The Applicant will purchase voluntary carbon credits for the net increase in operational emissions on a net-present value basis.
-The Applicant has agreed to submit copies of executed contracts for purchased carbon credits to CARB and the Governor's Office.
-The commitment to enter into contracts to offset net additional GHG emissions will be a condition of project approval, which represents a binding and enforceable agreement between the applicant, or its successor, and the lead agency, the City of Los Angeles.
+The Applicant has committed to execute one or more contracts to offset the net increase in GHG emissions generated during project operation for any building in

-2 Applicant committed to purchase carbon credits in an amount sufficient to offset net increase in construction-related GHG emissions.
-The project would obtain offsets using the following prioritization: (1) project design feature/on-site reduction measures; (2) off-site within neighborhood;

-(3) off-site within South Coast Air Quality Management District jurisdiction;
+Ource: as documented in Attachment 2, and confirmed by CARB staff.
+Applicant committed to purchase carbon credits in an amount sufficient to offset net increase in construction-related GHG emissions.
+The project would obtain offsets using the following prioritization: (1) project design feature/on-site reduction measures; (2) off-site within neighborhood; (2) off-site within South Coast Air Quality Management District invincinities.